The best features side by side

 DeskTime focuses on making data available both to the employees tracking their time, as well as their colleagues and employers.
 It also does not attempt to hide the tracking process, emphasizing that the more knowledge about your computer use habits you have, the more empowered you are to make informed decisions about your work on a daily basis.

 Employees are able to access their own productivity data, as well as take a look at their colleagues.
-The “Colleagues” tab shows a list of teammates and notes who arrived late for work, who is not at the office, and who's currently working on unproductive, productive, or neutral applications.
+The “Team Members” tab shows a list of teammates and notes who arrived late for work, who is not at the office, and who's currently working on unproductive, productive, or neutral applications.

 Another feature that stimulates a healthy amount of competition is the company-wide productivity rating.
 Employees can see how they rank up against their colleagues, as well as compete for the 1st place in the company.